 Status match offersCorporate trial onlyNo public matchPeriodic public match offers

-Lifetime status threshold1M base points10 years Titanium + 5,000 lifetime nights + 5M points1,000 lifetime nights + 10 years Diamond
+Lifetime status threshold1M base points10 yrs Titanium + 5,000 lifetime nights1,000 lifetime nights + 10 yrs Diamond

-The honest takeaway: Hilton Diamond is the easiest top-tier to obtain in 2026 because the Hilton Aspire American Express card delivers instant Diamond status as a card benefit, and Hilton runs periodic public status-match offers for elites of other programs.
-Hyatt is the hardest because there is no instant credit-card top-tier path and no public status match.
-Marriott sits in the middle — Titanium requires 75 actual qualifying nights and there is no credit-card shortcut to the top tier, but the Brilliant + Business Amex combination delivers 40 elite night credits per calendar year as a starting position.
+The honest takeaway: Hilton Diamond is the easiest top tier to obtain in 2026 — the Hilton Aspire American Express card delivers instant Diamond as a card benefit, the threshold dropped to 50 nights, and Hilton runs periodic public status-match offers for elites of other programs.
+Hyatt is the hardest, with no instant credit-card top-tier path and no public status match.
+Marriott sits in the middle: Titanium requires 75 actual qualifying nights with no credit-card shortcut to the top tier, but the Brilliant + Business Amex combination delivers 40 elite night credits per calendar year as a starting position.
+Note that Hilton's new Diamond Reserve sits above Diamond and is where Hilton's first genuinely confirmable suite upgrade now lives — relevant if confirmable upgrades are your priority and you can clear 80 nights with the spend.

 The benefit comparison: what each delivers daily